What Is Lead Scoring? A Beginner’s Guide With Examples

 • encourages collaboration between the sales and marketing teams, with marketing focusing more on leads that haven't yet shown interest, while handing over leads that are ready to be traded to sales.

-Store all lead data clearly in your CRM.
-You'll keep them together, none will get lost, and you'll know at a glance which stage of the sales cycle a lead is in and what you need to do to move them forward.
+Store all lead data in CRM.
+You'll have them together, you won't get lost, and you'll know at a glance which phase of the business cycle each lead is in and what you need to do to move it forward.
+But first, try the CRM for free, so you can be sure that it will pay off for you.